(Amplified) Banded Matrix Factorization: A unified approach to private training: Introduction

-To address these challenges, we define a family of \emph{banded} MF mechanisms, shown in~\cref{fig:query-decomposition} (c.f. \cref{fig:matrix_vis} of \cref{sec:structure} for visualizations of other factorization structures).
-For cross-device FL, we propose \bparticipation, a strict generalization of the datacenter-focused \multiepoch-participation schema of \citet{choquette2022multi}.
-Practical FL infrastructure can enforce \bparticipation, as shown by a production deployment (\cref{sec:experiments}).
-Computing the \emph{sensitivity} of a \MF mechanism under the relevant participation schema is the key step in providing privacy guarantees for \MF (see \cref{sec:sensitivity}), as this allows the machinery of \citet{denisov22matfact} to reduce the (non-amplified) analysis to that of a simple Gaussian mechanism.
-In \cref{thm:minsepsens}, we show \bparticipation sensitivity may be exactly and efficiently computed, and then empirically demonstrate that banded matrices incur only a small utility decrease compared with optimal (non-banded) matrices even under \multiepoch-participation, while being compatible with cross device FL (see \cref{sec:experiments}).
-Along the way, we generalize the sensitivity calculations of \citet{choquette2022multi} to provide a general upper-bound on \bparticipation sensitivity (\cref{thm:minsepsensgen}), which allows the matrices of \citet{choquette2022multi} to be used in the FL setting, as well as removing the need to exactly bound $\minsep$ before training (see \cref{sec:experiments} and \cref{sec:production-detail}).
+\mypar{Contributions for cross-device FL} Here, the \multiepoch-participation schema of \citet{choquette2022multi} cannot be easily enforced.
+We propose a strict generalization, \bparticipation, which can be practically enforced by FL infrastructure.
+We show how to efficiently and exactly bound the sensitivity for banded matrices in \cref{thm:minsepsens}, allowing formal DP guarantees and the numerical optimization of optimal mechanisms (\cref{sec:optimizing}).
+These innovations lead to significant privacy-utility benefits in a production deployment (\cref{fig:federated} of \cref{sec:experiments}).
+Our work also generalizes the sensitivity calculations of \citet{choquette2022multi} to provide a general upper-bound on \bparticipation sensitivity (\cref{thm:minsepsensgen}), which allows the matrices of \citet{choquette2022multi} to be used in the FL setting, as well as removing the need to exactly bound $\minsep$ before training (see \cref{sec:experiments} and \cref{sec:production-detail}).